 The classical texts describe such natives as having jewels, fine clothing, fragrant rooms, beautiful art, and pleasant surroundings.
 In modern terms, this translates to comfortable homes, refined aesthetic standards, access to quality goods and experiences, and a recurring pattern of resources arriving without desperate striving.
 The native may not necessarily be among the wealthiest in their society, but their life has a consistent texture of comfort and grace.

 The 9th house's contribution is equally important here.
 Because the 9th is the house of fortune and inheritance, Lakshmi Yoga often produces abundance that arrives through these channels: family wealth, fortunate timing, support from elders or patrons, or the gradual accrual of resources that comes with dharmic conduct over time.
-The yoga is not generally associated with sudden windfalls; it is associated with the steady, gracious arrival of plenty.
+The yoga is not generally associated with sudden windfalls.
+It is associated with the steady, gracious arrival of plenty.

 Artistic Refinement